 To mitigate against the potential diversion of westbound vehicles onto Richmond Road, it is also proposed to ban the left turn into Richmond Road from Mare Street.
 Subject to consultation, a ban could operate part time or all of the time.

-This consultation will launch in December 2017 and run until mid January 2018 to allow for the holiday period.
 The school street, bus gate and banned turn into Richmond Road could potentially be implemented from late February 2018.

 Gayhurst School was supportive of a school street outside the school ie on London Fields West Side and Gayhurst Road.
 Consultation was completed in early 2017 with approximately 80% of respondents supporting the proposals.
 It should be implemented in early spring 2018.